camunda/camunda-docs/docs/reference/early-access.md

 ## Types of early access releases

-Selected Camunda features and components are released upfront as alpha or beta versions, e.g., to provide users the opportunity to test a feature and participate in the development by giving feedback prior to market launch (general availability, GA).
+Selected Camunda features and components are released upfront as alpha or beta versions, to provide users the opportunity to test a feature and participate in the development by giving feedback prior to market launch (general availability, GA).

 Early access releases are made available outside of the [release policy](/reference/release-policy.md).

 ### Alpha

 Alpha features and components are introduced to gather early feedback from users.
-These features and components are still under heavy development, and might change.
+These features and components are still under heavy development, and are expected to change.
 These releases are intended only for non-production usages in trying out recent, potentially yet unfinished new features.
 Characteristics are:

 - Not for production use
-- Unstable, potentially causing performance issues
 - APIs, dependencies and configuration are likely to change
 - Not necessarily feature-complete
 - May not be documented
+- Updatability to a newer release not guaranteed
+- Support based on SLAs agreed with you, but bugs are treated with the same priority as feature or help requests
-- No update support guaranteed
+- No maintenance service
-- Not covered by service level agreements (SLAs), and no support obligations
+- On SaaS: no availability targets

 ### Beta

-The scope of beta features and components is close to that of the targeted GA release.
-A beta release may still be missing some features.
-Characteristics are:
+The scope of beta features and components is close enough to the targeted GA release that we are willing to provide update support, but we're still making the final changes.
+Therefore, it may still be missing some features.
+It comes with similar characteristics as an alpha release, but with following differences:

-- Not for production use
-- Unstable, potentially causing performance issues
 - APIs, dependencies and configuration are not likely to change
 - Potentially feature-complete
-- Update support provided
-- Not covered by service level agreements (SLAs), and no support obligations
+- Can be updated to a newer release

 :::note

-Even though there are no support obligations, customers can still provide feedback through their designated support channels, file issues in the respective [GitHub repositories](https://github.com/camunda), as well as submit questions and suggestions in the [Camunda Forum](https://forum.camunda.io/).
+Even though there is no maintenance service, customers can still provide feedback depending on their SLAs, such as through their designated support channels, filing issues in the respective [GitHub repositories](https://github.com/camunda), as well as by submitting questions and suggestions in the [Camunda Forum](https://forum.camunda.io/).

 :::